How to Install Firefox on Debian

 Remove Firefox

-If needed, you can completely remove Firefox and the Mozilla repository from your system.
-Below are the steps to uninstall everything.
+If you need to remove Firefox later, you can completely remove it and the Mozilla repository from your system.
+Follow the steps that match the method you used.

 First, remove Firefox and clean up unused dependencies: